 Sonakshi Sinha had once said, "My priority has always been to be happy.
 Whether it's with my work or my life at home, it is important to be happy from within to make others happy.
-I try to be as positive so that it reflects on my work as well," Sonakshi Sinha said, and added that she believes "failure teaches a person a lot more than success does".
+I try to be as positive so that it reflects on my work as well," and added that she believes "failure teaches a person a lot more than success does".
 "Nothing ever stops at failure.
-It's always followed by success because of the lessons it taught you," said the 31-year-old
+It's always followed by success because of the lessons it taught you," the actress added.

-Sonakshi Sinha says, "I work towards breaking the patterns of my body and challenging it's awareness with everything I do - from my diet to my exercise routine.
+Sonakshi Sinha says, "I work towards breaking the patterns of my body and challenging its awareness with everything I do - from my diet to my exercise routine.
 At the end of the day, it is hard work and dedication that pays off because in the long term, there are no shortcuts."

 Sonakshi Sinha feels that women have been playing the 'waiting game' for the longest time as they are always waiting for permissions, validation, acceptance and approval.
 "I want to live in a world where we, as women, are able to choose.
 We have been playing the waiting game for the longest time.
-Women are always waiting to be protected, rescued, for permission, validation, acceptance and approval," says Sonakshi
+Women are always waiting to be protected, rescued, for permission, validation, acceptance and approval," says Sonakshi.

 Sonakshi Sinha admitted that she was accused of doing a lot of roles in films that were regressive.
 "Fingers are always pointed at me.
 Nobody pulled up the writer who wrote the script or the director who made the film.
-It was always me and I used to be defensive about it thinking why this is happening to me is because I am just an actor but then I realised that may be, in some way they are right and maybe I shouldn't be doing what I am doing," she said
+It was always me and I used to be defensive about it thinking why this is happening to me is because I am just an actor but then I realised that may be, in some way they are right and maybe I shouldn't be doing what I am doing," she said.

-Sonakshi, being a starkid, said, "Being an actress, I am talking about the film industry, but it exists in other fields as well - whether it is sports or business.
+Sonakshi, being a star kid, said, "Being an actress, I am talking about the film industry, but it exists in other fields as well - whether it is sports or business.
 All professionals put in equal effort, then why is there a gender bias in pay?"

 The entertainment industry - be it Hollywood or Bollywood - is having its moment of reckoning in the wake of sexual abuse reports coming in from all quarters.
 Sonakshi Sinha also voiced her opinion on the same.
 She is glad that women are speaking up, but feels the debate should have started "long back".
 "I think it's very important and this stir should have been made long back.
 Nobody deserves to be made to feel unsafe, especially while working.
 It should be something to look forward to.
-I am glad women are finally speaking out," said Sonakshi
+I am glad women are finally speaking out," said Sonakshi.